SepKfr/Fine_grained_Gaussian_Process_Forcasting/README.md

 # Corruption-resilient Forecasting Models

-This repository contains the code and instrauction on how to run of our Corruption-resilient Forecasting Models paper submitted to ICML 2023.
+This repository contains the code and repoducibility instructions of our ```Corruption-resilient Forecasting Models``` paper submitted to ICML 2023.

 ## Abstract